Rushika0107/LMS_Prototype/LMS_Prototype (1)/README.md

 5. Open `frontend/index.html` in a browser for the interface.

 ## Screenshots
-Add screenshots of the working prototype here.
+Already added to the screenshots folder